Everything You Need To Know About Terpenes Of Cannabis

 What are terpenes?

-Secreted from the same glands that create cannabinoids such as CBD and THC, terpenes are nothing but aromatic oils.
+Secreted from the same glands that create cannabinoids such as CBD and THC, terpenes are just but aromatic oils.
 They have distinctive varieties with flavors such as pine, mint, berry, and citrus.
 Unlike other plants that have a strong smell, terpenes of cannabis are meant for adaptive purposes.

 It means they are used to attract pollinators and repel certain kinds of predators.
 Different factors contribute to the development of terpenes in plants.
 And, these include weather, climate, age, soil type, fertilizers, and time of day.
 More than 100 different types of terpenes are found in the cannabis plant.